danieltebor/swe3313-course-project/docs/project-plan/technology-selection.md

 # Technology Selection
 ### Language and Framework
-- C# and ASPNET Core were chosen as the language and framework because they provide good experience and the best tools with smooth integration
+C# and ASP.NET Core were chosen as the language because they have many tools, smooth integration, and are cross-platform.
+ASP.NET was chosen as the framework, as a web-based framework makes the most sense for the project requirements.
 ### Storage Plan
-- JSON was chosen for database implementation because it is the easiest to use
+JSON was chosen for database implementation because it is easy to use and robust enough for the project requirements.
 ### Operating Environment
-- Web-based was chosen as the operating environment because it is cross-platform for C# (Windows, Mac, Linux)
+C# and ASP.NET are cross platform and can be integrated on most popular operating systems.
 ### Other Software
-- Another necessary software is Marvel, which will be used for UI design per the client’s requirement
+Marvel will be used for UI design as per the client's specification.